jstrieb/quickserv/README.md

 - Works with any programming language that can `read` and `write`
 - Doesn't require understanding the intricacies of HTTP
 - Enables Cross Origin Request Sharing (CORS) by default
-- Works without ever needing the command line
+- Works with or without the command line

 QuickServ brings the heady fun of the 1990s Internet to the 2020s.
 It is inspired by the [Common Gateway Interface